sannytee/More-Recipes/README.md

 ## Features
 * Add recipe   to catalog.
-* View all recipe in catalog.
+* View all recipes in catalog.
 * Get a single recipe
 * Delete a recipe
 * favorite a recipe
-* get all favorite recipe
+* get all favorite recipes
 * Post a review for recipe.
 * Get all recipes based on most voted (upvotes or downvotes).